okgrow/router-autoscroll/README.md

 Known issues
 ------------

+1. At present, this package cannot be used in combination with both `iron:router` and `appcache`.
+The combination of the two packages does weird things to the hashes in the URLs, and breaks routing completely.
+There seem to be no problems when using `flow-router`.
+A PR that fixes this issue is very welcome.
-There are a few edge cases which aren't supported yet (around navigation using the back button and pages which load dynamic content after the route change).
+1. There are a few edge cases which aren't supported yet (around navigation using the back button and pages which load dynamic content after the route change).
 PR's are welcome.

 Other notes